Qolzam/react-blog/readme.md

 > Now I'm developing this project with `semantic-ui-react`.
 It hasn't released the final version so there are some bugs that I have to face with.

-# In my todo list I have :
+# In my todo list :
   * Documentation
   * Testing
   * Add some features and solving bugs